lwjohnst86/tagDiabetes/doc/manuscript.md

-of individual TAGFA using mol% with the basic participant characteristics, as shown in Figure  3, differences in correlations between fatty acids were most evident for 14:0, 14:1n-7, 16:0, and 16:1n-7 that had a moderate positive correlation with clinical TAG while all other fatty acids had a negative association.
+of individual TAGFA using mol% with the basic participant characteristics, as shown in Figure  3, differences in correlations between fatty acids were most evident for 14:0, 14:1n-7, 16:0, and 16:1n-7 that had a moderate positive correlation with clinical TAG (r=-0.5 to -0.31) while all other fatty acids had a negative association (r=0.42 to 0.52).
+In particular, those fatty acids with the negative associations with clinical TAG were all the very long chain polyunsaturated fatty acids (e.g. 20:4n-6, 20:5n-3).
 Based on heirarchical cluster analysis of the inter-correlation matrix of the TAGFA fraction, shown in Figure  4, four fatty acids (14:0, 16:0, 14:1n-7, and 16:1n-7) displayed a marked separation and cluster from the